 Nevertheless, IoT-based solutions can be made secure, if care is given to implement security holistically from the ground up.
 Tackling this, at SeeChange we take a multi-faceted approach to security and consider a range of elements.

-Among other technology leaders, we believe in transparency around security; in future blogs, I’ll be covering the key components summarised in the diagram below.
+Among other technology leaders, we believe in transparency around security; in future blogs, we’ll be covering the key components summarised in the diagram below.

 A glimpse into the SeeChange security blog series.